Practical Nursing Program Overview

 What is the fastest way to become an LPN?

-The first step is to pursue an approved educational program as well as the licensure exam (NCLEX-PN).
+The first step is to pursue an approved educational program.
+Once you have graduated from the program, the next step is to sit for the licensure exam (NCLEX-PN).
 If you choose a diploma program, you can typically complete your studies in one to two years.
 However, our PN program can be completed in as little as 12 months!

 Click here to read our PN licensure disclosure.